emmajane/tito/source/_activities/collaborative_note_taking.md

 3. Note taking was collaborative (many could edit at once).

 Although the camp was using Google Docs, it would have been just as effective with another system.
 If you are inside a firewall you could still use a local installation of EtherPad (http://etherpad.org/) on an internal server.

-Are you using this in your classroom?
-How else do you encourage students to build their own reference material for the classroom experience?